top of page

 Children's Books by Indigenous Authors to Add to Your Bookshelf Today (+ Video Read Aloud)

 In the meantime, we've collected a list of wonderful books to help you celebrate the stories and voices of Indigenous authors and illustrators.
-Check them out below.
+For your convenience, we've included publisher's descriptions along with each book.

 Inspired by the many Indigenous-led movements across North America, We Are Water Protectors issues an urgent rallying cry to safeguard the Earth's water from harm and corruption--a bold and lyrical picture book written by Carole Lindstrom and vibrantly illustrated by Michaela Goade.